0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/flow-tutorial/happy-path.md

 }'
 ```

 > You can only pass numeric values as `attributeValue`.
-That's why we cannot define the attributeValue for the key Role as "Developer".
-Instead, we assign 1 as attributeValue as "Developer" is the first value of the array of possible values defined inside the Schema.
-If the Role was "Writer" the correspondign attributeValue would be 3.
+That's why we cannot define the attributeValue for the key CoreContributor as true.
+Instead, we assign 1 which corresponds to true.
+If it was false, the corresponsing value would have been 0

 The response contains the details of the newly created Claim.
 In particular, you can see that the DAO contributor data are defined inside the `attributeValues` field.
 Later on, you'll be referring to this Claim by its `id`